Infersync

 FeatureInfersyncNotion

-What it is
+What each tool is for

 GitHub two-way sync (issues, PRs, labels, state)Shallow, mostly one-way